abduct/vixen/README.md

 ## Installing
 * Copy `vixen.skprx` or `vixen_ds3.skprx` into `ur0:tai` folder
 * Add `ur0:tai/vixen.skprx` or `ur0:tai/vixen.skprx` line under `*KERNEL` in tai config and reboot.
+* If you're using reVita - make sure vixen goes after it in config.
 * For vita you need usb Y-cable and external power.
 See [this](https://github.com/isage/vita-usb-ether#hardware) for example.
 * **usb hub with external power** is required for xbox one/series pads and anything with force-feedback.